noefp/easy_gdb/README.md

 You can create your own structure of files and folders and place them in the downloads folder.

+It is also compatible with H5AI (https://github.com/lrsjng/h5ai), which could be linked to `/downloads/`

+by placing the folder _h5ai inside `downloads`

+and adding the next line to the enabled site in Apache:

+    DirectoryIndex  index.html  index.php  /_h5ai/public/index.php

 ### Annotation File Database

-Some tools such as *Search*, *Annotation Extraction*, and the *Gene Expression Atlas*, will require access to the gene annotations.
+Some tools such as *Search*, *Annotation Extraction*, the *gene annotation pages* and the *Gene Expression Atlas*, will require access to the gene annotations.

 To set up the functional annotation file database you just need to place a tab-delimited file (.txt) with the annotations of the genes in the `annotations` directory in the `$annotations_path`, which by default in the configuration file (`easyGDB_conf.php`) is `$root_path/annotations` equivalent to src (`/var/www/html/annotations`).